-This Lafayette College Faculty Handbook is updated and revised for academic year 2024-25.
+This Lafayette College Faculty Handbook is updated and revised for academic year 2025-26.
 Changes and additions since the last revision are marked by an asterisk except for minor changes such as renumbering or resequencing a section, revising cross-references, or adjusting phrasing.
-Additionally, this version of the Faculty Handbook was revised per Faculty Motion 20-27 to eliminate gender-specific pronouns and provide the appropriate reference to "Programs" and "Program Chairs," where applicable.
+The Faculty Handbook was revised per Faculty Motion 20-27 to eliminate gender-specific pronouns and provide the appropriate reference to "Programs" and "Program Chairs," where applicable.